-There are various spiritual development components of biblical knowledge, faith formation, and mentoring offered through chapel, classroom experiences, and interaction with faculty.
-In addition, the college and Christian community provide many other opportunities for the student to develop his or her inner life.
+There are various spiritual development components of biblical knowledge, faith formation, and mentoring offered through the online classroom experiences and interaction with faculty.
+Because spiritual development is enhanced through ministry involvement in local churches, allowing students to report Christian service time is one way that development through a local church is recognized.